M.A. Kropp is a writer for That Mutt. She is an animal lover and enjoys working with her pitull mix named Lambeau.

-Sometimes it’s so hard to provide your dog with enough exercise when it’s extremely hot outside (or cold).
+Sometimes it’s so hard to provide your dog with enough exercise when it’s extremely COLD outside (or hot).
 This is especially true if you have a high-energy dog like my pitbull mix.

 I try to walk him at least a mile every day, if not more.
 And we usually get time in the afternoon for a good play session out in the yard.

 Lambeau gets all the exercise he needs when we can take advantage of all of that.
 But, there are times when we can’t.
 Hot weather, heavy rain, storms, bitter cold, early sunsets – all those can make it difficult to give him the opportunity to burn off energy.